jvde-github/AIS-catcher/README.md

 -------------------
 A simple coherent demodulation model has been added to ```AIS-catcher```.
 For this purpose has the ```-c``` switch been replaced with the more targeted ```-m``` option which allows the selection of specific decoding models.
 The coherent decoding model can be selected by using the ```-m 2``` option on the command line.
 Notice that you can select multiple models in one run for benchmarking purposes but only the messages from the first model specified are displayed and forwarded.
 To benchmark different models specify ```-b``` for timing and/or ```-v``` to compare message count, e.g.:
 ```
-AIS-catcher -s 1536000 -r posterholt_1536_2.raw -m 2 -m 1 -q -b -v
+AIS-catcher -s 1536000 -r posterholt_1536_2.raw -m 2 -m 0 -q -b -v
 ```
-The program will run and summarize the performance (count and timing) of the two decoding models coherent and base.
+The program will run and summarize the performance (count and timing) of the two decoding models "coherent" and "standard".
 The output will look something like:
 ```
 Frequency (Hz)     : 162000000
 Sampling rate (Hz) : 1536000
 ----------------------
-[Coherent experimental]	: 22 msgs at 28 msg/s
+[Coherent experimental]	: 24 msgs at 35 msg/s
-[Base model]	: 2 msgs at 2.5 msg/s
+[AIS Engine v0.05]	: 3 msgs at 4.4 msg/s
-[Coherent experimental]	: 5e+02 ms
+[Coherent experimental]	: 4.1e+02 ms
-[Base model]	: 2e+02 ms
+[AIS Engine v0.05]	: 1.9e+02 ms
 ```
-In this example the experimental coherent demodulation model performs quite well in contrast to the standard engine.
+In this example the experimental coherent demodulation model performs quite well in contrast to the standard engine with 24 messages indentified versus 3 for the standard engine.
 This is typical when there are few messages with poor quality.
 The prototype engine still will underperform if message density is very high and signal quality is strong because of the lack of precision of the frequency correction.
 Notice that the prototype is quite brute force but at least I got a first version of a coherent model to work.
 The journey has started!

 Releases
 --------